Back to Use Cases

 If the system cannot show why a response was graded, it will not survive real review.

 The useful output is not just a score.
-It is a review path from incoming RFQ response to award recommendation.
+It is a review path from RFQ response to award recommendation.

 What Good Looks Like